PrincessRTFM/WoLua/docs/script.md

   The original name of the script.
 This may or may not be the same as `Name`; do _not_ attempt to pass it to `/wolua call` as it may have spaces in it.
 This value is for display only, and is the name of the folder on disk.

 - `CallSelfCommand`, readonly string
   A shortcut to join `Script.PluginCommand`, "call", and `Script.Name` with a single space.
 This provides the entire command necessary to invoke the current script.
+If you have enabled direct shortcut commands ("shortform" commands), this will instead be the direct-invocation command.
+For example, `/wolua call myscript` currently becomes `//myscript` in shortform.

 - `QueueSize`, readonly number (integer)
   The number of actions currently sitting in this script's action queue, waiting to be executed.